- How to determine the true value of a company

 Of course, the nature of their business is transactional.
 They receive payment through commission the sale.
 This can lead to some questionable motives.

 At Acquira, part of our in-depth training is learning how to filter through good and bad business brokers on the way to buying your own business.
-You can learn more about that in our Acceleration Gauntlet.
+You can learn more about that by signing up for the Accelerator Program.

 14. Do You Have a Financial Plan For The Business?